Cadiac/wer-offline-installer/README.md

 7. If all goes well WER should now eventually launch.
 Verify that you can open the Options menu without seeing an error about countries.
 8. You can stop the `wer.exe` by closing the terminal window, and you should no longer ever need it again.

-After the initial setup WER should be able to launch offline without needing the wer.exe for startup again.
+After the initial setup WER should be able to launch offline without needing the wer.exe for startup again, but some users have claimed that they always need to run `wer.exe` for it to work.

 ## Troubleshooting